 Better Futures, Local Solutions

-Better Futures, Local Solutions is a place based approach that helps community partners to work together to address local participation challenges.
-On 1 May 2013, the Minister for Human Services, Senator the Hon Jan McLucas, announced the successful projects from the second round of the Local Solutions Fund.
+Better Futures, Local Solutions is a place based initiative that helps community partners to work together to address local participation challenges.

 New community positions and the Local Solutions Fund